What's the first thing someone tells you when you say you want to lose weight? Join a gym? Start running?

 4. Decrease Empty Calories

 Scaling back on portion sizes is one thing, but you can also make a few food swaps to cut calories without even feeling it.
 Empty calories come from those foods that supply energy to our bodies, but not a lot of nutrition.
 And research suggests that eating less of these foods can not only help you cut calories but may also make room for more nutritious choices (21,22,23).

 This includes high-calorie junk foods, sugar-sweetened beverages, and some added ingredients.
 Take a look at your daily food log and see what sources of hidden or “extra” calories you are willing to eliminate or scale back on.
 Here are some easy examples:

-- Use cooking oil spray instead of pour oil when prepping your food at home
+- Use cooking oil spray instead of pouring oil when prepping your food at home

 - Opt for baked and roasted options over fried

 - Choose mustard on your sandwich instead of mayo

-- Try thin-crust pizza instead of pan or deep dish
+- Try thin-crust pizza instead of a pan or deep dish

 - Swap creamy salad dressing for a vinaigrette